 5th AF c1944

-Owi Airfield spans the length of Owi Island.
-Also known as Owi Drome.
+Owi Airfield spans nearly the entire length of Owi Island.
+Also known as Owi Drome or Owi Aerodrome.

-Built by the U. S. Army, the single runway with a parallel taxiway and revetments were surfaced with crushed coral.
+Built by the U. S. Army as a single runway with a parallel taxiway and revetments surfaced with crushed coral.
 The first aircraft

-to land at Owi Airfield was a P-38J Lightning from the 36th Fighter Squadron.
+to land at Owi Airfield was a P-38J Lightning from the 8th Fighter Group, 36th Fighter Squadron.

 During June 1944 until late November 1944, Owi Airfield was an important base for fighter aircraft and heavy bombers.